Customers Control Panel

-First, you must check that you have a complete backup.
-If you make a backup using recommanded process, you will have all things required to try a restore.
+Check if you have a complete backup.
+If you make a backup using the recommended process, you will have all things required to try a restore.

-Check also that last line of your file start with "-- Dump completed".
-This is to be sure that your backup with mysqldump was not interrupted during backup and that your file is complete.
+Check if the last line of your file starts with "-- Dump completed".
+This is to be sure that your backup with mysqldump was not interrupted during backup and that your backup file is valid and complete.